Whether you’re a business owner, a salesperson, or a customer, it’s important to understand the difference between manipulation vs persuasion.

 In this context, the company has played on the customer’s emotions and key characteristics of manipulation.
 They know that many people are self-conscious about blemished skin, so they promise that their product will help and encourage people to purchase it.

 They may create advertisements showing models with glowing skin and imply that they achieved their look through the use of the product.

 An excellent example of psychological manipulation can be seen in Shakespeare’s tragedy Othello.
 The villain, Iago, manipulates the protagonist, Othello, into believing that his wife, Desdemona, has been unfaithful.

-Iago skillfully manipulates Othello into believing this false reality by understanding the protagonist’s doubts, fears, and insecurities and then playing on them as a means of influencing his reality and decisions.
+Iago skillfully manipulates Othello into believing this false reality by looking into the protagonist’s doubts, fears, and insecurities and then playing on them as a means of influencing his reality and decisions.